Generalized Kantorovich-Rubinstein Duality beyond Hausdorff and Kantorovich: Convex Powerset Functor

 Of course, we have $\cfun X \subseteq \pfun\dfun X$ for every set $X$.
 In fact, it is easily verified that every map $\pfun\dfun f$ preserves convex sets, so that we obtain a subfunctor~$\cfun$ of the composite functor $\pfun\dfun$.

 A straightforward -- but futile -- approach to prove duality for $\cfun$ would be to observe that it holds for the powerset and distribution functor, and then apply a compositionality result.
-However, the studied liftings (Kantorovich and Wasserstein lifting) are quite fragile when it comes to compositionality, i.e.\ it does not hold in general that the composition of liftings of functors $F$, $G$ based on the predicate liftings $\lambda^F$, $\lambda^G$ is the lifting of the composite $FG$ (based on the obvious combined modality $\lambda^{FG}_X = \lambda^F_{GX}\circ \lambda^G_X$) \cite{bbkk:coalgebraic-behavioral-metrics}.
-While it is known that the Wasserstein lifting of the convex powerset functor arises by combining the Wasserstein liftings of the component functors \cite{FuzzyLaxHemi}, this is incorrect for the Kantorovich lifting~\cite{dgkknrw:behavioural-metrics-compositionality}.
+However, the studied liftings (price-function-based and coupling-based) are quite fragile when it comes to compositionality, i.e.\ it does not hold in general that the composition of liftings of functors $F$, $G$ based on the predicate liftings $\lambda^F$, $\lambda^G$ is the lifting of the composite $FG$ (based on the obvious combined modality $\lambda^{FG}_X = \lambda^F_{GX}\circ \lambda^G_X$) \cite{bbkk:coalgebraic-behavioral-metrics}.
+While it is known that the coupling-based lifting of the convex powerset functor arises by combining the coupling-based liftings of the component functors \cite{FuzzyLaxHemi}, this is incorrect for the price-function-based lifting~\cite{dgkknrw:behavioural-metrics-compositionality}.
 In fact, the given counterexample uses a set that is \emph{not} convex, thus suggesting that the problem might disappear if we restrict to convex sets.

 We use the $\sup$ modality for the powerset functor and the expectation ($\expectSymb$) modality for the distribution functor.
 Our aim is to study the convex powerset functor $\cfun$ and establish the rather non-trivial result that the combined modality $\lambda_X(f)(A) = \sup \{ \expect{\mu}{f} \mid \mu\in A \}$ is indeed expressive on its own.